Yohana Yembise

-Yohana Susana Yembise (born 1 October 1958) is an Indonesian academician and politician who served as Indonesia's Minister of Women's Empowerment and Child Protection in Joko Widodo's Working Cabinet.
+Yohana Susana Yembise (born 1 October 1958) is an Indonesian academic and politician who served as Minister of Women Empowerment and Child Protection in Joko Widodo's Working Cabinet from 2014 to 2019.

-Biography

 Early life and education

 Yembise was born in the city of Manokwari, then part of Netherlands New Guinea, on 1 October 1958.
 The second child of eleven siblings, Yembise's father was a civil servant for Nabire Regency.
 Yembise was first educated in Jayapura and later studied in public high schools in Nabire, and was involved in a student exchange to Canada as a senior high schooler.

 After completing high school, Yembise went to Cenderawasih University and studied English education, earning her bachelor's degree in 1985.
 She later went to Singapore and earned a diploma from the Southeast Asian Ministers of Education Organization - Regional English Language Center (SEAMEO RELC).
 Further on, she studied at Canada's Simon Fraser University for her education masters, graduating in 1994 and later a PhD from Australia's University of Newcastle in 2007.

 Academic career

 She became a lecturer at Cenderawasih University's faculty of education.
-She was awarded a doctoral professorship in syllabus design and material development as the first female Papuan to become a professor in Indonesia on November 2012.
+She was awarded a doctoral professorship in syllabus design and material development as the first female Papuan to become a professor in Indonesia in November 2012.

 In 2011, she was selected as a member of a committee awarding the Australian Development Scholarship for Indonesia.
 Yembise noted that her team at Cenderawasih was "mapping out the number of highly educated women in Papua and designing positions for them".